 This works great until you start running out of friends and family to share your link with!

 This is where affiliate marketing skills come in.

 How Does Affiliate Marketing Work?

-Most companies will have their affiliate/partner/referral program in the footer section of their website.
+Most companies will have their affiliate marketing program (aka. partner or referral programs) in the footer section of their website.